 Where (n = number of drives * drive size)

-Once you have determined your required size is you can figure out which model of Storinator you will require.
+Once you have determined your required size, you can figure out which model of Storinator you will require.
 We have a RAID calculator for both RAID and RAIDZ that is free to use.
-If you just want to take a quick glance, in the table below are useable capacities for each RAID level are in the table below.
+Take a glance; useable capacities for each RAID level are in the table below.

-Stay tuned for Part 2 of the buying guide where we talk about features and use cases.
+Check out part Part 2 of the buying guide here.
+In part 2 we get into features and use cases.
 As always, we welcome your feedback and question, leave a comment below!